 Encourage employees to put on their own oxygen mask first

 Both Jessica and Niraj stress the need for good self-care.
 Jessica says “If we give ourselves more of what we need, this self-care can improve our workplace relationships, too – like the “oxygen-mask-first” analogy.
-I’m also a believer in practising gratitude and having a balanced outlook on life – realising that even in challenging situations, we still have a lot to be thankful for – whether that’s as simple as our breath, our morning tea, a beautiful tree outside or a kind smile.
+I’m also a believer in practicing gratitude and having a balanced outlook on life – realizing that even in challenging situations, we still have a lot to be thankful for – whether that’s as simple as our breath, our morning tea, a beautiful tree outside or a kind smile.
 If we really look, we can see the support that is always there for us alongside all the challenges.”

-Personalised action plans, practical strategies and financial tips are all available to your employees exclusively on Tictrac to help support mental health in the workplace.
+Personalized action plans, practical strategies and financial tips are all available to your employees exclusively on Tictrac to help support mental health in the workplace.